Manage a Team

 For instance, if you’re hiring a retail manager, you’ll want someone with experience in retail operations, team management, and customer service.

+Next, look at the resume and over letter.
 A well-organized resume can tell you a lot about a candidate:

 • Clarity: Is the resume easy to read and understand?